Where are your openings posted?

 For more information, or to book your tour, visit the Tours page.

 Additional Business Questions

 Can I buy stock in Summit Brewing Company?

 Sorry, Summit Brewing Company is a privately held company.

 What is your donation policy?

 Summit Brewing Company supports many federally regulated non-profit organizations and community events, with a strong history of charitable giving.
 We are proud to support the many local and national organizations that make contributions to our community.
-To submit a donation request, please visit our Part of the Community page.
+To submit a donation request, please visit our Donations page, which outlines eligibility requirements.

 Where can I find the date code?

 Summit has an “Enjoy By” date to be found on one of the long sides of each case and 12-pack.
 It should be at the top upper, right-hand corner on one of the sides.
 It is only on one side so it may be necessary to turn a package to see it.
 There is no date on individual 6-packs, but each Summit bottle has an “Enjoy By” date video-coded on the neck of the bottle just above the shoulder.
 For cans, the “Enjoy By” date is on the underside of the can.